leonardtan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ------------------------------
 The following files are the observations captured for each subject, activities and measurements.

-1.subject_test.txt
-2.X_test.txt
-3.y_test.txt
-4.subject_train.txt
-5.X_train.txt
-6.y_train.txt
+1. subject_test.txt
+2. X_test.txt
+3. y_test.txt
+4. subject_train.txt
+5. X_train.txt
+6. y_train.txt

-The following files provide more descriptive labeling for activities and measurements. activity_labels.txt features.txt
+The following files provide more descriptive labeling for activities and measurements.
+1. activity_labels.txt
+2. features.txt

 Result.Txt